Fantastique (pop duo): Music career

 In August 1981, Cat Music wrote and produced "Mama Told Me", a 4-minute electronic dance song for their studio project inspired by Ottawan, Fantastique.
 The song contained a brassy-laden march rhythm, a keyboard riff inspired by Lipps Inc.'s Funkytown, and singalong chants of "Let's do it, let's do it."
 The vocals were performed by session singers Marian Pijnaker and Cor van der Hoogt, with Van der Hoogt's vocals sung through a vocoder.
 After the song was produced, Cat Music hired Dick Van Dam and Astrid Leuwener to be the faces of the project.
 Van Dam and Leuwener were from the city of Haarlem in the west of the Netherlands.
 They were deliberately chosen to fit the stereotype of the Dutch everyman, Van Dam with the mane of fair hair and Noel Edmonds beard, Lewener statuesque and permed.
 Neither could necessarily sing, so they lip-synced to Pijnaker and Van der Hoogt's vocals during live performances.
 In September 1981, "Mama Told Me" was released as Fantastique's debut single, and became the duo's defining moment.
 With its brassy-laden march rhythm, vocodered vocals by Van der Hoogt, keyboard riff, and singalong chants, it topped the charts in many countries in the early 1980s.
 In October 1981, it peaked in 27th place on the Dutch Top 40.
 In 1982, the duo released their debut album of the same name, Fantastique, which only contained six tracks, and the singles "Costa Blanca", "Maria No Mas", and "Your Hand In My Hand", followed by "Everybody Loves The Sunshine" in 1983.
 All these songs hit the charts as well.
-In 1983, the song "Musica Fantastica" was rereleased as "Lucky Shot" by Dynamic Seven.
+In 1983, the song "Musica Fantastica" was re-released as "Lucky Shot" by Dynamic Seven.
 In 1985, Cat Music produced a house remix of "Mama Told Me" under their "Adams & Fleisner" pseudonym, which was released by ARS Records, and used a sample from their 1983 cover of "Shame, Shame, Shame" by Shirley & Company as Dynamic Seven.
 In 1986, "Mama Told Me" spent 13 weeks and reached No. 84 on the UK Singles Chart.
 Many remixes of the song were issued long after Fantastique drifted into oblivion.